Seemab-Anas/Veritas-Analytica/README.md

 How to Install:
 Go to the Visual Studio Code website.
 Download and install the version for your operating system.
 Getting Started
 1. Download the Project from GitHub
 Steps:
-Go to the GitHub repository https://github.com/Seemab-Anas/Veritas-Analytica Click on the "Code" button and select "Download ZIP" to download the project files.
+Go to the GitHub repository: https://github.com/Seemab-Anas/Veritas-Analytica.
+Click on the "Code" button and select "Download ZIP" to download the project files.
 Extract the downloaded ZIP file to a folder on your computer.
 2. Open the Project in Visual Studio Code